UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Dynamic product image generation with drag-and-drop customization interface

 == Upgrade Notice ==

+= 1.2.3 =
+Enhance UniVoucher For WooCommerce with new On-Demand management features.
+This update introduces settings for on-demand limits and cart limits, improves the admin interface for better usability.

 = 1.2.2 =
 This update introduces an On-Demand (Backorders) settings page, allowing automatic creation of backordered cards using the internal wallet.
 It also improves order status handling, updates email delivery hooks, and enhances admin interface elements for better user experience.